OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 It is important to pay particular attention to the workflow of the application, as the state of a session can have a heavy impact on collected cookies.
 A cookie collected before being authenticated can be very different from a cookie obtained after the authentication.

 Another aspect to keep into consideration is time.
 Always record the exact time when a cookie has been obtained, when there is the possibility that time plays a role in the value of the cookie (the server could use a timestamp as part of the cookie value).
-The time recorded could be the local time or the server's tiemstamp included in the HTTP response (or both).
+The time recorded could be the local time or the server's timestamp included in the HTTP response (or both).

 When analyzing the collected values, the tester should try to figure out all variables that could have influenced the cookie value and try to vary them one at the time.
 Passing to the server modified versions of the same cookie can be very helpful in understanding how the application reads and processes the cookie.